hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 * Patient Summary from Usual GP CIS: [Jeramy's Patient Summary as of 27 May 2025 (Bundle)](Bundle-aups-gpvisit-retrieval.html)

 <div class="stu-note" markdown="1">

-**TODO for Example 01 - Patient Summary from Usual GP**
-1. use case decisions still to be made (see above) - as decisions are made they will be reflected in the example
-1. Seek additional values for other AUCDI patient summary clinical concepts

 </div>